Mean Green Sustainable Gardens

 #4: Grow Food

-A sustainable garden is one that you grow for your sustenance.
-You may grow fruits and vegetables in your garden, and your family can eat naturally from the garden.
-You will spend less money on groceries, and you will avoid the harmful pesticides that are used to grow new crops on large farms.
+You will spend less money on groceries, and you will avoid the harmful pesticides used to grow new crops on large farms.

-Your sustainable garden will serve your family well for many years in the future when it is planned properly.
-Lay out your garden in the proper manner to ensure you get the most sustainable results possible from your planting.
-Moss works well in gardens too, help with weed control.
+Your sustainable garden will serve your family well for many years in the future when it is appropriately planned.
+Layout your garden in the proper manner to ensure you get the most sustainable results possible from your planting.
+Moss works well in gardens, too, help with weed control.